irisnet/irishub/modules/farm/spec/01_state.md

 }
 ```

-- `Name`: the name of the farm pool, globally unique.
+- `Id`: the id of the farm pool, globally unique.
 - `Creator`: the creator of farm pool, but also the provider of rewards and fees.
 - `Description`: detailed description of farm pool.
 - `StartHeight`: the starting height of the farm pool activity, but the user's reward is not calculated from this height, but calculated from the moment the user staking.